Isometric actions on Lp-spaces: dependence on the value of p: Introduction

 \section{Introduction}

-The study of affine isometric actions of groups on Banach spaces is an important theme in mathematics which is related to many other topics such as group cohomology, fixed point properties and geometric group theory.
+The study of affine isometric actions of groups on Banach spaces is an important theme in mathematics that is related to many other topics such as group cohomology, fixed point properties and geometric group theory.
 The case of actions on Hilbert spaces is very well-studied.
 For example, it is known that a second countable locally compact group $G$ has an affine isometric action on Hilbert spaces without fixed points (resp.\ proper) if and only if $G$ does not have Kazhdan's property (T) (resp. has the Haagerup property).
-On the other hand, while the groups $G=\mathrm{Sp}(n,1)$ have property (T), Pansu showed in \cite{Pansu95} that they (and all their cocompact lattices) admit affine isometric actions without fixed points on $L_p(G)$ for all $p > 4n+2$ (and actually proper actions by \cite{MR2421319}).
-In \cite{MR2221161}, Yu proved that any hyperbolic group $\Gamma$ admits a proper affine isometric action on $\ell^p(\Gamma \times \Gamma)$ for all $p$ large enough.
+On the other hand, while the groups $G=\mathrm{Sp}(n,1)$ have property (T), Pansu showed in \cite{MR1086210} that they admit affine isometric actions without fixed points on $L_p(G)$ for all $p > 4n+2$ (and actually proper actions by \cite{MR2421319}).
+This was generalized by Bourdon and Pajot in \cite{MR1979183}.
+In \cite{MR2221161}, Yu proved that any hyperbolic group $\Gamma$ admits a proper affine isometric action on $\ell^p(\Gamma \times \Gamma)$ for all $p$ large enough, see also \cite{MR3069362}.
 For more results and references, we refer to \cite{MR2316269} where a systematic study of affine isometric actions of groups on $L_p$-spaces was undertaken.
 As suggested by the previous results, it is very natural to expect that for a given group $G$, it should be ``easier" to act isometrically on an $L_p$-space when the value of $p$ gets larger.
 The main result of this paper confirms this intuition.
 In this statement as in the whole paper, $L_p$ space means $L_p(X,\mu)$ for a standard measure space $(X,\mu)$.

 \begin{ThmIntro} Let $G$ be a topological group.
-Take $0 < p < q < \infty$.
+Take $0 < p \leq q < \infty$.
 Then for every continuous affine isometric action $\alpha : G \curvearrowright L_p$, there exists a continuous affine isometric action $\beta : G \curvearrowright L_q$ such that $\| \alpha_g(0) \|^p_{L_p}=\| \beta_g(0) \|^q_{L_q}$ for all $g \in G$. \end{ThmIntro}

-In Theorem \ref{main precise form} we give a more precise statement where the action $\beta$ can be chosen so that its linear part comes from a measure preserving action of $G$.

 Theorem \ref{thm:main} implies in particular that if a group $G$ has a continuous action by isometries on an $L_p$ space with unbounded (respectively metrically proper) orbits, then it has such an action on an $L_q$ space.